mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 steering for each wheel.
 Its large engine is fitted with a turbo and overdrive, perfect for dealing with difficult conditions on solid planetary surfaces.
-The command module has a front-mounted heavy-duty winch and grapple to assist in steep climbs and reeling- in large objects.
+The command module has a front-mounted heavy-duty winch and grapple to assist in steep climbs and reeling-in large objects.
 The winch can sustain up to 50 tons of direct bulk at its maximum torque settings.

 The command module is also pressurised and climate controlled.